Sidebar navigation

 Your Head of Department has a good understanding of how the assessment boards work.
 They can advise on procedural matters, including whether you need to approach the Module Assessment Board or the Board of Examiners for your appeal.

-If you're an International student, the International Student Advisers can provide immigration advice and support to international students studying at the University.
-Please contact them at student-visa@port.ac.uk.
+If you're an International student, the International Student Advisers can offer advice about visa implications relating to appeals.

-If you are a Degree Apprenticeship student, then the End Point Assessment Organisation may have their own appeals procedure which can be followed.
-Support will be given if you are required to initiate the appeal with the organisation and any steps that are required.
+If you are a Degree Apprenticeship student, then the End Point Assessment Organisation may have their own appeals procedure which should be followed where the decision was made by them.

 What are the grounds for appeal?